 Another trend is the mainstream use of tracking devices and its underlying potential for disease prevention and monitoring.
 Electronic alert systems had a very limited use in the past.
-People would only go to their generalists or to the hospital once in a while, and only when they had a "visible or tangible" problem.
+People would only go to their generalists or to the hospital once in a while, and only when they had a "visible" or "tangible" problem.
 The weakness of this approach is that it simply reacts to selected urgency situations and mostly relies on limited data.
 Smartphones, smartwatches and fitness tracking devices are becoming customary all across the world with unprecedented speed.
 This has profound consequences as they are constantly collecting data.
 With the consent of patients, medical providers can now make alert warnings much more accurately, inform people who present early signs of a given disease and even recommend tailored healthy behaviors such as diet, exercise and changing drinking and smoking habits.
 One category of these new actors is the device industry.
-But other players such as insurance providers are also entering lower premiums to policyholders going to the gym on a regular basis and using tracking devices.
+But other players such as insurance providers are also entering the scene.
+An interesting example is Discovery, a South African insurance provider offering lower premiums to policyholders going to the gym on a regular basis and using tracking devices.
 Another example is from Singapore: AIA Vitality is offering lower premiums to members who purchase healthy food in supermarkets with a special credit card.